mnr/writing-wip/dimensions_living_book/mnr_aging.md

 I realize I should observe someone older than myself.
 If I paid careful attention, I could see their triumphs and their failures.
 I could take careful notes and optimize my own experience.
 I need a mentor to show me how to get older.

-Fortunate me: I have a perfect mentor and I'm related to her.
+Fortunate me: I have a perfect mentor.

 My favorite Mother-In-Law!